monash-human-power/MHP-website/src/markdown/about.md

     id: team
   - heading: Our Mission
     description: Our team is aiming to break the Australian HPV F200 land speed record of 96.7 km/h, as well as represent Australia at the World Human Powered Vehicle Speed Challenge in Las Vegas, NV.
 We take pride in developing industry-ready graduates through our collaborative design and manufacturing process.
 We believe that HPV provides a relevant and immersive framework for learning STEM and we use this framework to promote sustainability in schools.
     buttonText: See the bike
     image: ../images/our-mission.jpeg
     href: /bike
     id: bike
   - heading: The Competitions
-    description: MHP participates in several HPV competitions in Australia and around the world, such as the World Human Powered Speed ChalMaking something we can all be proud oflenge in Nevada.
+    description: MHP participates in several HPV competitions in Australia and around the world, such as the World Human Powered Speed Challenge.
+Making something we can all be proud of in Nevada.
     buttonText: See the Competitions
     image: ../images/competitions-about.jpg
     href: /competitions
     id: competitions
   - heading: Outreach
-    description:
-      Monash Human Power is proud to offer a robust schools program that is tailored to the 'Science as a human endeavour' Level 9 and 10 Science achievement standards of the Victorian Curriculum.
+    description: Monash Human Power is proud to offer a robust schools program that is tailored to the 'Science as a human endeavour' Level 9 and 10 Science achievement standards of the Victorian Curriculum.
 We hope to inspire a passion for STEM and sustainability in your students.
 We also run